 The SCOTUS decision to overturn Roe v.
 Wade was no surprise after the leaked memo last month.
-Nevertheless, it is heartbreaking.
+Nevertheless, it was heartbreaking.

 It is impossible to know how many deaths of women and their fetuses occurred before Roe v Wade became the law of the land in 1973 because many happened to marginalized women in the peeled painting and leaky ceilings of their bathrooms or back alleys at the hands of those calling themselves doctors.
 Only the wealthy could fly out to more civilized countries for a proper medical termination of their unwanted pregnancy.
 There are many reasons for not wanting to carry a fetus full term: from 1973 until 2022, all of these decisions were personal, nonpolitical, private, until the pietists came along and reversed all that.